 Surprising Finds:

-📍 Kesha the cat / "fox" of Barentsburg, (the old Russian mining town) worth a visit to
+📍 Kesha the cat / "fox" of Barentsburg: an old Russian mining town worth a visit to

 tour the mines, is also known for it's legendary "fox" Kesha.

-📍 Dog Sledding just outside Longyearbyen, 📸 was an amazing adventure!
+📍 Dog Sledding 🛷 just outside Longyearbyen, 📸 - an awesome adventure!

 📍 Amazing natural sights including frozen glacial Ice Waterfalls like Eskerfossen,